kelvinnkkcc1717/Financial-market-response-to-external-shocks/README.md

 # Financial-market-response-to-external-shocks
-A physics-inspired study of financial-market responses and relaxation following major external shocks using event-study and statistical methods.
+This is an ongoing independent project exploring financial markets as dynamical systems.

+The project studies how market returns and volatility respond to major external shocks and whether the subsequent behaviour can be described using simple physics-inspired response and relaxation models.

+The analysis uses historical financial data and Python.

+## Tools

+Python, NumPy, Pandas, Matplotlib, SciPy and yfinance.

+## Status

+Ongoing independent study.